2021 Tampa Bay Buccaneers season: Week 13: at Atlanta Falcons

 Tampa Bay swept the Atlanta Falcons for the second season in a row, after a 30–17 victory at Mercedes-Benz Stadium.
 Chris Godwin set a franchise single-game record with 15 pass receptions, while Tom Brady threw for 368 yards in 51 attempts and four touchdowns.
 The Buccaneers defense sacked Matt Ryan five times, and the Falcons committed five fumbles (1 lost).

 Despite the Falcons entering the game ranked only 23rd in the league in rushing defense, the Tampa Bay offense came out of the gate with a passing attack.
-On the opening drive, the Buccaneers drove 75 yards in 13 plays - all passing plays.
-Tom Brady capped the drive off with a 3-yard touchdown pass to the previous week's offensive standout Leonard Fournette.
+On the opening drive, the Buccaneers drove 75 yards in 13 plays – all passing plays.
+Tom Brady capped the drive off with a 3-yard touchdown pass to the previous week's offensive standout, Leonard Fournette.
 On their next drive, Brady completed key passes to Chris Godwin (25 yards), then with Mike Evans (36 yards), setting up a 3-yard touchdown pass to Cameron Brate.

 Brady connected with Rob Gronkowski for a 27-yard touchdown catch, and a 20–10 lead mid-way through the second quarter.
 With under five minutes left in the half, Matt Ryan drove the Falcons across midfield.
-The drive stalled at the Tampa Bay 42, and Thomas Morstead's punt pinned the Buccaneers back to their own 7 yard line.
+The drive stalled at the Tampa Bay 42, and Thomas Morstead's punt pinned the Buccaneers back to their own 7-yard line.
 With 27 seconds left in the half, Brady from his own endzone, threw a short pass left intended for Leonard Fournette.
 Marlon Davidson undercut the route and intercepted the ball, running it three yards to the endzone for a surprising Falcons touchdown.
-The Buccaneers took a 20–17 into halftime.
+The Buccaneers took a 20–17 lead into halftime.

 The Falcons got the ball to start the second half.
 Four plays into the drive, Ryan's pass to Russell Gage was caught at the Tampa Bay 45, but punched out by Pierre Desir and the fumble was recovered by Carlton Davis.
-The Falcons would subsequently be held scoreless in the second half.
-Brady tacked on a second touchdown pass to Gronkowski - the duo's 90th regular season touchdown - which moved them into second all-time in NFL history.
+The Falcons were subsequently held scoreless in the second half.
+Brady tacked on a second touchdown pass to Gronkowski – the duo's 90th regular season touchdown – which moved them into second all-time in NFL history.

 With this victory Tampa Bay recorded a season with a winning record in consecutive years for the first time since they did so in 2007 and 2008.